Sulaiman Ninam Shah: Politics

 Sulaiman was involved in politics since the foundation of UMNO in 1946.
-In the 1st general election of Malaya in 1954 before Independence, he contested as an Alliance Party candidate and won the Muar Coastal seat to be a member of Johore State Council.
+In the 1st general election of Malaya in 1954 before Independence, he contested as an Alliance Party candidate and won the Muar Pesisir seat to be a member of Johore State Council.
 In the second Malayan general election in 1959, he contested again under Alliance Party and managed to defeat the Pan-Malayan Islamic Party (PMIP) candidate with 7,020 majority votes to be the Johor state assemblyman for Parit Jawa seat.
 However, he had a heart condition which caused him to retract from re-contesting in 1964 general election.

 He maintained his position as Deputy Chairman of the Muar Division of UMNO until 1967.
-In the following year he was selected as the Permanent Chairman of UMNO Malaysia in 1976 before elected in 1978.
+In the following year he was selected as the Permanent Chairman of UMNO Malaysia in 1976 before being elected permanently in 1978.
 He held the position until his death in 2003.

 Sulaiman was also appointed senator in Dewan Negara for two terms from 1979 to 1985 which he was elected as the Deputy President in the second term.

 On June 22, 2002, at 5:50 PM, as the UMNO assembly was nearing its conclusion, Prime Minister Mahathir Mohamad unexpectedly announced his resignation from the positions of UMNO president and prime minister, causing a strong reaction from everyone present.
 Sulaiman, who was presiding over the meeting, stood up to speak in an attempt to request everyone to remain calm.
 Subsequently, Sulaiman announced a 10-minute recess for the assembly.